darmuneeb/darmuneeb.github.io/_posts/2024-07-04-importance of individuality and sense of self.md

 title:Importance of individuality and sense of self
 date: 2023-07-04 16:40:16
 description: march & april, looking forward to summer
-tags: formatting links
+tags: self philosophy life
-categories: sample-posts
+categories: Philosophy
 ---

 **The Elusive Self: An Exploration of Existence and Identity**